 This policy sets out how we will collect, use, disclose and protect your personal information.

-We may change this policy by uploading a revised policy onto the website.
+We may change this policy by publishing a revised policy on the website.
 The change will apply from the date that we upload the revised policy.

-Who do we collect your personal information from
+Who do we collect your personal information from?

 We collect personal information about you from:

 - you, when you provide that personal information to us, including via the website and any related service, through any registration for events or workshops or subscription process, through any contact with us (e.g. telephone call or email), or when you buy or use our services and products